Skip to main content

 Mini chocolate fruit tarts

-There's always room for dessert....especially when it's just a bite!!
-Little bites mean you get to sample more!
-Why have one big slice of cake when you can have a petite parfait, a tiny tart, a cute cake, a mini mousse and, well, I think you know where I am going with this!
-These adorable mini chocolate fruit cups make a delightful addition to any dessert table.
+Dessert always finds a place at the table—especially when it comes in bite-sized portions.
+Little indulgences mean you can sample a variety of treats without committing to just one.
+Why settle for a single slice of cake when you could enjoy a petite parfait, a tiny tart, a mini mousse, or a charming little cupcake?
+These adorable mini chocolate fruit cups capture that spirit perfectly.
+Elegant yet playful, they add color, flavor, and a touch of whimsy to any dessert spread, making them a delightful highlight for gatherings or celebrations.
 The ingredients are easily available....... all we need is chocolate, some cupcake paper liners, honey, fresh cream and colourful fruits.
 I used kiwi, peach and pomegranate here.
 I love the colour combination of green, yellow & red.
-Ingredients: For the Chocolate Cups: 100gms Dark Chocolate (Chopped) Cupcake liners (about 25 - 30 small size) For the Filling: 1 Cup Fresh Cream Fresh Fruits (I used kiwi, peach & pomegranate) Honey Method: Melt chocolate using the double boiling method on stove top.( or melt it in the microwave.)
-Now comes the fun and messy part......and this is where Mis
+Ingredients: For the Chocolate Cups: 100gms Dark Chocolate (Chopped) Cupcake liners (about 25 - 30 small size) For the Filling: 1 Cup Fresh Cream Fresh Fruits (I used kiwi, peach & pomegranate)...

 Panna Cotta with raspberry jelly - time for some mini celebrations